What is a Communication Barrier?

 It might happen that, for example, when one person is done with a task and needs to pass it to the next person, that communication fails to happen.
 The first person assumes the second person knows they should take over the project after they are done, and the second person might assume that the first person is not yet done and will alert them when they are done.

-When using social media, the communication barriers include most others in this list, particularly language, emotional, culture, ambiguity, lack of trust, and goodwill and distractions.
+When using social media, the barriers to effectvie communcation include most others in this list, particularly language, emotions, culture, ambiguity, lack of trust, and goodwill, and distractions.
 We also don’t have the privilege of the body language and tone in the text.

 Another system that most people and organisations use is email.
 When we use email, just like social media, we miss the tone and the body language, and it’s guesswork as to whether they are annoyed or just typed it in a hurry.